 Rooms at The Goodwin Hotel

 Some rooms have carved and tiled fireplaces.
 In shades of gold and blue, they are decorated like high-end urban dwellings, with contemporary art, mid-century modern and Art Deco furniture, and unique architectural features.
-(My room – 418 – has a deep blue ceiling and khaki walls).
+(My room – 418 – had a deep blue ceiling and khaki walls).
 The bed’s soft leather headboard is a work of art in itself, emblazoned with a funky indigo and gold design.

 Bathrooms are stunning, with fleur-de-lis tiled floors and large circular light on the mirror.
 The spa-like rain shower features beveled white subway tiles and ceramic-teak floor.
-Rooms from $149-$450 include wifi and $11 breakfast voucher.
-Two bedroom suites $619+.

-2. Is this the same Hartford where the poet Wallace Stevens lived and worked?
+Is this the same Hartford where the poet Wallace Stevens lived and worked?

 If so, why is he not highlighted here?
 Where might one get specific information